Furkanzmc/QML-Coding-Guide/README.md

 ### CS-7: Import Statements

+As a general rule, you should always prefer C++ over JavaScript to do heavy lifting.
+If there are cases where you justify having a separate JavaScript file, keep these in mind.

 If you are importing a JavaScript file, make sure to not include the same module in both the QML file and the JavaScript file.
 JavaScript files share the imports from the QML file so you can take advantage of that.
 If the JavaScript